rcwelsh/spm12Batch/README.md

 To see an example of how these calls can be further automated look in the **BatchExamples/** sub-folder.
 The examples are extra scripts for building jobs more automatically for a given step.
 The **_launch\_..._** scripts are written with flexibility to process a group of sessions sequentially or in parallel based on your computational resources.

-**If you use this software, please place an acknowledgment in your manuscript to _Robert C. Welsh_, _spm12Batch_, and this page, and also indicate that this software was developed with partial support from NIH R01NS052514 (Welsh) and R01NS082304 (Welsh).**
+**If you use this software, please place an acknowledgment in your manuscript to _Robert C. Welsh_, _spm12Batch_, and this page, and also indicate that this software was developed with partial support from NIH R01NS052514 (Welsh) and R01NS082304 (Welsh).
+Please drop me a note if you find it useful.**

 Finally, the system is easily extendable.
 If a new pre-processing step is needed to be added, the ecosystem can be modified to accept a new command.
-Please contact Robert if you feel a new command, within the context of spm12Batch, is needed.
+Please contact me if you feel a new command, within the context of spm12Batch, is needed.
+It usually takes only 4-6 hours to build a new command.

 _Enjoy!_